Eye Area Skin Care

-My book Your Right to Be Beautiful, chapter 28 to be exact, explains in much more detail how to avoid wrinkles, along with what I call the “tape trick.”
 I’ve done this every night without fail for years.
 Purchase a product known as paper tape from a local pharmacy, along with pure castor oil.
 Apply the castor oil to the lashes and the area around your eye generously and then cover the wrinkles with a strip of paper tape about an inch and a half long.
 You can do this on your brow crease or any other wrinkle you want to work on.
 Sleep with this on and, in the morning, simply peel away the tape.
-Occasionally, dabbing a small amount of raw honey on the area will increase the procedure’s effectiveness.
-UPDATE: Another easy yet effective method to reverse deep expression lines is my new WrinkAlign Forehead Patch.
+Paper Trick is a good preventative measure, especially if your skin is firm and supple.

 Exfoliation is Key

 Exfoliation is essential in preventing wrinkles and, in a sense, erasing the ones you already have.
 You must increase the cell turnover rate and polish the wrinkled area by facial dry-brushing.
 The Facial Brush for Glowing Complexion is an excellent inexpensive option, but be gentle and careful near your eyes.
 Start slowly, gently and gradually build up your tolerance.
 Work up to a good, brisk brushing style: Your skin will only feel delicate and sensitive if you baby it too much.

 Improve Blood Circulation

 Increase vitally needed blood flow to this area by using RejuvaPad.
 Close your lids and gently apply the roller.
 This practice doesn't take much time or energy, and you’ll feel the effects of enhanced circulation right away.
 Just be sure not to overdo at first and apply a good moisturizer right away.